Superskyyy/yet-another-github-miner/README.md

 ## Components

 ### Criteria Assessment
-Based on GitHub API v3 and GraphQL API v4, add new ones to `apis`
+Based on GitHub API v3 and GraphQL API v4.

+Note the GraphQL API can be slow in action.

 ### Scraper
-Scraper filters the entire GitHub for matched repos containing the wanted file at any depth
+Scraper filters the entire GitHub for matched repos containing the wanted file at any depth,

-For example: `MLProject`
+Only the first batch of 1000 results will be returned.

+Example file target: `MLProject`

 GitHub Query - `filename:MLProject`